jonathann000/advanced_ml_assignment/README.md

 Include error-bars (or something similar) indicating the 95% confidence intervals calculated from your variance of the 5 runs.

 ### Algorithms
-Implement Q-learning, Double Q-learning and SARSA agents with 95% epsilon greedy and run it on the environments.
+Implement Q-learning, Double Q-learning and SARSA agents with 5% epsilon greedy (95% greedy action) and run it on the environments.
 Visualize the Q-functions for each state.
 Draw the greedy policy obtained from the Q-function.
 Does it reach the optimal policy?
 Does it depend on the initialization of Q?

 What are your conclusions?
 How do the agents perform?
 Discuss if the behaviour is expected based on what you have learned in the course.